 Staff profile

 Name Kalina BONTCHEVA Gender F

 Short CV / description of work experi- ence relevant to the project Professor Kalina Bontcheva is the holder of a prestigious EPSRC career acceleration fellowship, working on text analysis and summarisation of social media.
 Prof. Bontcheva received her PhD on the topic of adaptive hypertext generation from the University of Sheffield in 2001.
-She has been a leading developer of the GATE text analytics infrastruc-
+She has been a leading developer of the GATE text analytics infrastructure

 Name Diana MAYNARD Gender F

-Short CV / description of work experi- ence relevant to the project and text mining since 1994.
+Short CV / description of work experience relevant to the project and text mining since 1994.
 She received a PhD in Automatic Term Recognition from Manchester Metropolitan University in 2000.
-Her main research interests are in information extraction, opinion mining, social media analysis, web science, term extraction,
+Her main research interests are in information extraction, opinion mining, social media analysis, web science, term extraction, ontology

 Name Mark A. GREENWOOD Gender M

-Short CV / description of work experi-
+Short CV / description of Dr Mark A. Greenwood received his PhD from the University of Sheffield in 2006 for work on Open-Domain Question Answering from large text collections.
+Since 2005 he has been a research associate on a number of NLP projects including RESuLT, X-Media, LarKC, Khresmoi, ForgetIT, and most recently the EU funded OpenMinTeD project.
+Since 2009